ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 -rwxr-xr-x 1 root root 209M এপ্রিল 11 21:32 libnvinfer.so.6.0.1
 -rw-r--r-- 1 root root 235M এপ্রিল 11 21:32 libnvinfer_static.a
 ```
-Then check whether the dlls can be accessed from the terminal or not.
+Then check whether the link directories have been successfully configured & updated in the cache from the terminal or not.
 In the same terminal, run:
 ```
 sudo ldconfig
 cd ~